thisdwhitley/scrawlings/content/post/2019-02-16-tacoma-doors-front.md

 When I finally mangled the actuator body out of the door cavity, it was clear pretty quickly that it was very different.
-I am guessing that that is because these front doors have locks in the doors and so maybe it just requires the motor to be positioned differently.
+I am guessing that that is because these front doors have locks in the door handles and so maybe it just requires the motor to be positioned differently.

 ##### SOLUTION #2

 I found that, similar to the back door actuator, this shell/body also had a total of 7 screws.
 I removed these screws and pried apart tabs holding the "clamshell" together, just like before.
-When I opened it up, it was totally different.
+When I opened it up, ***it was totally different***.
 There were pins in the motor that I need to get to!
 Those pins were attached to a piece of plastic that it looked like I could remove.
 So I removed an additional 3 screws from it and gently pulled it out.
 I was able to remove the motor from the pins and the auger and replaced it with a new one and carefully closed everything back up.

 *NOTE: there was some sort of blue lever behind a fragile looking piece of